AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/new-component-declaration.md

 ---
-group: ui-components-guide
-title: Declare a custom UI component
+title: Declare a custom UI component | Commerce Frontend Development
+description:
 ---

+# Declre a custom UI component

 Declaring a custom [UI component](https://glossary.magento.com/ui-component) refers to creating the [XML](https://glossary.magento.com/xml) configuration of your custom component, and is a part of a bigger task of creating a custom UI component.

 This topic describes the XML elements that must be used for declaring a custom component and where this declaration should be placed.

-## XML elements used for declaring the custom component
+## XML elements

 A custom UI component can be declared using one of the following elements: `<component>` or `<container>`.